 Very few topics in life exude as much emotion as food.
 And in the real food world, the subject of carrageenan (pronounced “kar-uh–gee-nuh n”) is one that fosters a range of emotions and confusion.
-We receive questions weekly regarding the safety of carrageenan, and so I will share our opinion regarding this subject, in hopes of clearing some of the confusion.
+We receive questions weekly regarding its safety, and so I will share our opinion regarding this subject, in hopes of clearing some of the confusion.

 So, What is Carrageenan?

-Carrageenan is a common food additive that is derived from a red seaweed, Chondrus crispus, also known as Irish moss.
-It is a non-nutritive, indigestible plant polymer.
-It is used in processed foods and other products to keep ingredients from separating, improve texture and add weight and volume to the product.
-Carrageenan is used as a thickener and emulsifier in many processed food products, including popular “organic” products.
+Carrageenan is a common food additive derived from a red seaweed, Chondrus crispus, also known as Irish moss.
+It is the non-nutritive, indigestible plant polymer that keeps ingredients from separating, improves texture and adds weight and volume to processed foods and products.
+Many processed food products, including popular “organic” products use it as a thickener and emulsifier.
 These products include energy and chocolate bars, processed lunch meats, dairy alternatives, such as soy, almond and coconut milk, and many organically labeled dairy products like ice cream, yogurt, cottage cream and whipping cream.
 Most concerning is the fact that carrageenan is even used in most commercial infant formulas (Please see our article on homemade infant formula.).
-Carrageenan is also being used in numerous vitamin supplements, so-called nutritional shakes, protein powders and toothpaste.
+It is also used in numerous vitamin supplements, so-called nutritional shakes, protein powders and toothpaste.

-There are two forms of carrageenan, ungraded and degraded.
-The major difference between the two forms is thought to be the size of their molecules.
-Ungraded carrageenan, the form used in food and supplement products, contains larger molecules and is thought by many not to be absorbed easily in the human body, barring other factors.
-It is this form that is used in food products, toothpaste and supplements.
-However, according to medical researcher Joanne K. Tobacman, MD, associate professor of clinical medicine at the University of Illinois College of Medicine, the size of the molecule does not prevent it from crossing the intestinal barrier (just like undigested food proteins can cross a leaky intestinal barrier) and that carrageenan does actually get into the bloodstream.1
+Carrageenan has two forms, ungraded and degraded.
+The understood major difference between the two forms is the size of their molecules.
+Ungraded carrageenan is in food and supplement products, contains larger molecules and is problematic for the human body to absorb, barring other factors.
+This form is in food products, toothpaste and supplements.
+However, according to medical researcher Joanne K. Tobacman, MD, associate professor of clinical medicine at the University of Illinois College of Medicine, the size of the molecule does not prevent it from crossing the intestinal barrier (just like undigested food proteins can cross a leaky intestinal barrier) and that it does actually get into the bloodstream.1

 Factors to Consider